michaelakorede/darey.class-pbl/Project2.md

 }*

-note: When you’re done editing, save and close the file.
 If you’re using nano, typing CTRL+X and then y and ENTER to confirm.

-Activate your configuration by linking to the config file from Nginx’s sites-enabled directory:
+linking to the config file from Nginx’s sites-enabled directory:

 > sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/

-This will tell Nginx to use the configuration next time it is reloaded.
-We can test our configuration for syntax errors by typing:

 > sudo nginx -t
 |You shall see following message:|